Vrushank264/Averting-from-CNNs/README.md

 # Averting-from-CNNs
-Code for our [Research paper](https://drive.google.com/file/d/1QFzNaLGlBZT26LO4KA9LJcwi2zz8TMZM/view?usp=sharing) project called "Averting from CNNs for medical image classification".
+Code for our Research paper(Under Review) project called "Averting from CNNs for medical image classification".

 ## Abstract